Prince George’s County Rain Check Rebate - Chesapeake Bay Trust Skip to main content

 The Rebate Team has recorded an overview of the Rain Check Rebate Program that goes over program eligibility, project types, project requirements, and the process/timeline from submitting an application to receiving the rebate.
 Watch the recording below or go to https://vimeo.com/933392283?share=copy.

-Program Status: OPEN
+Program Status: CLOSED

 Interested applicants should review the Program Guidance and Application Instructions document prior to submitting an application.